m-paolino/StopChime/README.md

 <br>
 Now you can chill and stop worrying if you are in a classroom, library or any other place where silence is golden! :sweat_smile:

+If you want to see more detailed info, check out the [Wiki](https://github.com/m-paolino/StopChime/wiki) page.

-NOTE: unfortunately it does not work when external speakers are connected (I am working on it!)
+NOTE: unfortunately it does not work when external speakers are connected (I am working on it!) - see more on [Issues](https://github.com/m-paolino/StopChime/issues).

 ## Manuals